rewixx/inteloper27015/README.md

 # INTELOPER 27015

-is a game based on the inteloper arg
+it is a game based on the inteloper arg